Reading progress

 2.2 Legal Representation

 WorkCover related legislation and procedure can be complex and difficult to navigate without legal expertise.
-Ascent Lawyers’ personal injury lawyers can support in numerous ways, including:
+Ascent Lawyers’ personal injury lawyers can support in numerous ways, including:- Assessing the claim

 - Providing an understanding of the process